StefanZ8n/packer-ws2022/README.md

 * ESX added to vCenter to build on
 * Buildhost with packer installed (run `packer init`-command before building)
+* ISO build tool in the PATH to be found by `vsphere-iso` packer plug-in
 * For creating an OVA automatically (`gitlab-ci` build): tar

 ### Configure Build Variables